 After prolonged stress, the sympathetic nervous system can become hyper-stimulated.
 A hyper-stimulated nervous system sends less blood to the uterus and ovaries, thereby impairing their optimal functioning.

 Poor sleep affects our physical health.

-For as long as a state of insufficient sleep last, and for some time thereafter the body remains stuck in some degree of a fight or flight state.
+For as long as a state of insufficient sleep lasts, and for some time thereafter, the body remains stuck in some degree of a fight or flight state.

 When we’re tired we are moody and irritable, over time it can disrupt your relationship, which can lead to fewer opportunities for pregnancy to occur.